 We had extra pumpkin leftover from another recipe that we made the day before so we wanted to try to make something else with the extra pumpkin.
 We had a big cousin party the other evening and ate dinner and dessert together.
 It was perfect cause I was in charge of the dessert.
 So I decided to make these wonderful quinoa pumpkin cookies with chocolate chips.
 They turned out great and all of the kids loved them!
 Their favorite part was the icing, they loved putting their icing on their own cookies right before eating them.
 It was a fun way to involve the kids.
 The cookies tasted good without the icing but adding that on brought the cookie to a whole new level!
 These cookies are like little melt in your mouth pillows.
 So soft and fluffy!

-Pumpkin is all is really popular in the fall – restaurants and stores have pumpkin-flavored everything.
+Pumpkin is really popular in the fall – restaurants and stores have pumpkin-flavored everything.
 Of course, this is totally fine with me!
 I sure love pumpkin myself so it’s fun to come up with new recipes to take advantage of pumpkin season!
-We also have additional gluten-free pumpkin recipes on our blog including quinoa pumpkin muffin with a cream cheese filling and streusel top or quinoa pumpkin pancakes that you might enjoy if you liked these cookies!
+We also have additional gluten-free pumpkin recipes on our blog including quinoa pumpkin muffin with a cream cheese filling and streusel top or quinoa pumpkin pancakes that you might enjoy if you liked these gluten-free pumpkin cookies!
 Enjoy the pumpkin coma!

 I love this gluten-free quinoa pumpkin cookies recipe with chocolate chips and Brown Sugar Icing.
 Sometimes I leave off the icing to make them faster and less messy or other times I leave the brown sugar icing on because it complements the nutty taste of the quinoa flour.